Demand forecasting for new products is a challenge ripe with many pitfalls.

 Some retailers use pricing to discover optimal demand.
-They introduce the new product at a higher price, reducing it over time until reaching the most profitable run rate.
+They introduce the new product in low quantities and a higher price point, reducing it over time until it reaches the most profitable run rate.
 However, this approach runs the risk of cutting too far and is heavily reliant on trial and error.
 Once you’ve set a lower price in customers’ minds, reversing course is difficult.

 Retail AI platforms like Retalon take demand forecasting for new products to new levels of accuracy.
 Machine learning algorithms can analyze many more inputs and tease out trends better than any analyst identifying the factors that impact demand for the new product.
 By using Predictive Analytics, you can produce more accurate by-SKU-by-store demand forecasts even when you have no sales history.

 Predictive Analytics automatically generates a forecast based on a new product’s attributes rather than on the product as a whole.
-For example, how do red shirts and short-sleeve shirts and cotton shirts perform?
-The completed analysis yields intelligently-allocated inventories for each store and distribution center.
+For example, how do red shirts short-sleeve shirts and cotton shirts perform?
+The completed analysis yields intelligently allocated inventories for each store and distribution center.
 At the same time, Retalon’s AI evaluates the cannibalization of other products and reduces their upcoming orders.

-The system automatically accounts for seasonality, assortment depth vs diversity, store times, e-commerce fulfillment demand, promotional uplifts, price elasticity, related product and much more.
+The system automatically accounts for seasonality, assortment depth vs diversity, store times, e-commerce fulfillment demand, promotional uplifts, price elasticity, related products and much more.